prendradjaja/friendlog-web/JOURNAL.md

 Calendar:
 - [ ] Generalized filter by "not"?
 - [ ] Doesn't work with "Not Gabby", "Phone" etc filters
+- [ ] Doesn't work with multi-person hangouts

 Easy:
 - [ ] z-index bug for fab